connectedcompany/alph/README.md

 2. Pick a network layout function, or bring your own node coordinates
 3. Define node and edge style attributes
 4. Plot using a simple function call

+Best bet is probably to dive straight into the [examples](./examples/), and come back to the API documentation below as needed.

 ## Features